-Depending on the season, Jindabyne and surrounding areas provide the perfect place to getaway from the hustle and bustle.
-Here’s five reasons why.
+Depending on the season, Jindabyne and surrounding areas provide the perfect place to get away from the hustle and bustle.
+Here are five reasons why.

 Instead of detailing each individual activity I like to do in the area, I thought I would just list my favourite dive.